charlottepfritz/charlottepfritz/README.md

 Hello, I'm Charlotte 🌼

-I am a computer engineering PEY Co-op student with 3+ years of experience developing and analyzing software and hardware systems.
+I am a computer engineering student with 3+ years of experience developing and analyzing software and hardware systems.
 I'm passionate about designing technology to create a more secure world!

 ## 🌟 Education

-- **University of Toronto** - Year 3
+- **University of Toronto** - Year 4
   - Computer Engineering
   - Minor in Aritificial Intelligence
-  - Minor in Business
+  - Minor in Robotics and Mechatronics
-  - Courses: Programming Fundamentals, Communication and Design, Computer Fundamentals, Digital Systems, Computer Organization, Operating Systems, Applied Fundamentals of Deep Learning
+  - Courses: Applied Fundamentals of Deep Learning, Probability & Applications, Operating Systems, Computer Networks, Control Systems, Digital Electronics, Computer Hardware, Algorithms & Data Structures

 ## 💼 Experience